Community Living and Housing Information

 Common area damages are charged to the student deemed to be responsible for the damage.
-In cases where responsibility for the damage cannot be determined all residents of the damaged area will divide the cost of repairs evenly.
+In cases where responsibility for the damage cannot be determined, all residents of the damaged area will share the cost of repairs evenly.

 Lost Keys/Combo/Lock Changes

-When a room key is reported as lost, stolen, or duplicated, the lock will be changed with the student responsible for the loss being charged for the cost of the change, including the new keys or combination.
+When a room key is reported as lost, stolen, or duplicated, the lock will be changed with the student responsible for the loss will be charged for the cost of the change, including the new keys or combination.

 Keys, locks, and doors are essential components for the safety and security of students and their belongings.
 External and internal doors in all residence facilities should never be propped or tampered with.
 Safety and security is the responsibility of all students.
 Please refer to the Code of Conduct for further elaboration of the College policies regarding misuse of or tampering with keys and locks.

-If a student requests a change in his or her combination lock, the student(s) will be billed for a combination change.
+If a student requests a change in their combination lock, the student(s) will be billed for a combination change.
 Residents who are locked out of their rooms three or more times per year will be subject to disciplinary action.
-Students are strongly encouraged not to give out their combination or loan their keys to others, as this creates a potential security problem.
+Students are prohibited from giving out their combination or loan their keys to others, as this creates a potential security problem.

 All residence hall keys and ID cards are the sole property of Keene State College and may not be duplicated except by the College.

-Students who need to have repairs made in their individual bedroom, common room or other common space must notify either their RA or Residence Director as to the specific nature of the problem (such as overhead light not working, radiator leaking on right side of room, etc).
-The staff member will then notify the appropriate trade to get the work done.
-If the repair is not made within three business days the student should contact their Residence Director.
+Students who need to have repairs made in their individual bedroom can do so by using the Student Maintenance Request link.
+Repairs for other common spaces must be reported to either the student’s CA or Community Director and must include the specific nature of the problem (such as overhead light not working, radiator leaking on right side of room, etc.).
+The staff member will then notify the appropriate trade staff to get the work done.
+If the repair is not made within three business days the student should contact their Area Coordinator or Community Director.

 Loss of Student Property